UsabilityEngineering/VariedLearning/phase3/README.md

 ### Executive Summary

-Our [Bash_It Protocol](./Bash_It Usability Protocol.pdf) follows the standard introduction, background, tasks, wrap-up format.
+Our [Bash_It Evaluation Protocol](phase3/Assets/Bash_It-Usability-Protocol.pdf) follows the standard introduction, background, tasks, wrap-up format.
 The protocol should be used in conjunction with the linked [Google Sheets](https://docs.google.com/spreadsheets/d/1FIqq6j3p5KgUfBvEwHWqkdQP7pWZI4gLfAT9lYCWlLQ/edit?usp=sharing) spreadsheet for detailed note taking.

 Protocol by the numbers:
 * There are **4 background** questions
 * There are **4 tasks** to complete